*Update on Aug. 7, 2019*

-As of the beginning of the year all hand-held devices are banned while driving in the state of Illinois, which means no talking, texting or emailing while driving.
-You can use a phone if you are using a speakerphone or headset in most circumstances: when in school zones, during constructions zones or if you are a novice driver (driver under the age of 19) even hands-free technologies are prohibited.
-Prior to 2014 local municipalities enacted their own laws, which led to confusion regarding what was allowed where, so this statewide ban will simplify Illinois cell phone laws into one uniform law.
+You can use a phone if you are using a speakerphone or headset in most circumstances except: when in school zones, during constructions zones or if you are a novice driver (driver under the age of 19) hands-free technologies are prohibited.
+Prior to 2014 local municipalities enacted their own laws, which led to confusion regarding what was allowed where, so this statewide ban simplified Illinois cell phone laws into one uniform law.

 Exceptions to Illinois Cell Phone Laws:

 - When reporting an emergency situation and any continued communication with the emergency personnel for the duration of the emergency.